htcondor/htcondor/docs/admin-manual/introduction-to-configuration.rst

     The host name of the local machine, without a domain name.

 ``$(IP_ADDRESS)``\ :index:`IP_ADDRESS`
-    The ASCII string version of the local machine’s “most public” IP address.
+    The ASCII string version of the local machine's “most public” IP address.
 This address may be IPv4 or IPv6, but the macro will always be set.

     HTCondor selects the “most public” address heuristically.
-Your configuration should not depend on HTCondor picking any particular IP address for this macro; this macro’s value may not even be one of the IP addresses HTCondor is configured to advertise.
+Your configuration should not depend on HTCondor picking any particular IP address for this macro; this macro's value may not even be one of the IP addresses HTCondor is configured to advertise.

     labelparam:IPv4Address

  ``$(IPV4_ADDRESS)``\ :index:`IPV4_ADDRESS`
-    The ASCII string version of the local machine’s “most public” IPv4 address; unset if the local machine has no IPv4 address.
+    The ASCII string version of the local machine's “most public” IPv4 address; unset if the local machine has no IPv4 address.

     See ``IP_ADDRESS`` about “most public”.

  ``$(IPV6_ADDRESS)``\ :index:`IPV6_ADDRESS`
-    The ASCII string version of the local machine’s “most public” IPv6 address; unset if the local machine has no IPv6 address.
+    The ASCII string version of the local machine's “most public” IPv6 address; unset if the local machine has no IPv6 address.

     See ``IP_ADDRESS`` about “most public”.